I joined the Army to become a SOLDIER. On my way to achieving that distinction, I had to endure fun and derisive names. Every Soldier does.

 At Ft.
 Benning, we were "Legs," short for Straight Leg Infantry, or "NAPs," Non-airborne Personnel.

 Graduating from Jump School was one of the proudest moments in my career so far.
 Many people, including some of my family, doubted I could cut it.
-I wore my wings with pride, knowing I was now one of America's elite Soldiers, Airborne Infantry.
+I wore my parachute wings and jump boots with pride, knowing I was now one of America's elite soldiers, airborne infantry.

 No, I was a "Cherry."

-Arriving at Charlie Company 2-505, the Troopers advised me, "You Ain't Shit."
+Arriving at Charlie Company 2-505, the troopers advised me, "You Ain't Shit."
 I was a "5-Jump Commando," a "5-Jump Chump," or a "Cherry."
-I had to jump in The Division and take my "Cherry Blast."
+I had to jump with The Division and take my "Cherry Blast."
 The Cherry Blast was a short series of physical tests.
-We did a PT test, a road march, and sprints in LCE, boots, and fatigues, professionally conducted by my Platoon Sergeant, unbeknownst to the Officer Corps.
+We did a PT test, a road march, and sprints in LCE, boots, and fatigues, professionally conducted by my platoon sergeant, unbeknownst to the officer corps.

 Then, I was "Private" and "FNG" until I made SP-4.
 I was one of the lucky ones who made SP-4 quickly.